dgroomes/react-playground/hooks/README.md

   listener.
 I think they got this one wrong?
 You need to be *extremely careful* with the dependencies you pass to `useEffect`.
 * [x] DONE Re-implement the `CursorSpotlight` example program so that the `useEffect` hook doesn't re-register the event listener on every render.
 The trick is to use `useCallback`.
-* [ ] Can I have both `CursorSpolight` and `CursorSpotlight2` in the code at the same time?
+* [x] DONE (I tried that but then iframes make for a more reduced (and thus easier to learn) example) Can I have both `CursorSpolight` and `CursorSpotlight2` in the code at the same time?
 I want two boxes.
 On mouse enter, I want to enable the spotlight.

 ## Reference